Symbian9/qmapshack-doc-wiki/DocControlMapDem.md

 # Control of Maps and DEM Files

-The render engine of MapRom is quite flexible and lets you create map stacks with maps of different binary geographic datum, projection and binary format.
+The render engine of QMapShack is quite flexible and lets you create map stacks with maps of different binary geographic datum, projection and binary format.
 Additionally it adds elevation information to the displayed maps if DEM data is loaded.
 The DEM data is completely independent from the loaded map.
 However the same concepts as for maps